errabun/mod_0_skills/classes/class_1.md

 ## Methods:
- - offersHappyHour (append a menu item to the menus array)
+ - addHappyHourMenu (append a menu item to the menus array)
  - addTwoTables (adds 2 to numberOfTables)
  - changeRestaurant (change the restaurantName attribute)
  - calculatePercentFull (divides tablesSeated by numberOfTables)